david-yost/BookNotes/the-simple-path-to-wealth.md

 > 2. The market is the most powerful wealth-building tool of all time.
 > 3. The market always goes up, and it is always a wild and rocky ride along the way.
 > 4. Since we can't predict these swings, we need to toughen up mentally and ride them out.
-> 5. I want my money workin gas hard as possible, as soon as possible.
+> 5. I want my money working as hard as possible, as soon as possible.

 - Successful investment is by definition long term, anything in the short term is simply speculation.